-- 1. Arrive by 9:00am.
-Drop off is between 8:45am and 9:00am.
+- 1. Arrive by 9am.
+Drop-off is between 8:45 and 9am.
 This is the same each day.
-You are welcome to come a little earlier if you think walking around Prescott Farm with your child will help curb any first day jitters.
-However, if you would like to drop your child off before 8:45, you must register for early drop-off no later than two weeks prior to the start of camp.
+You are welcome to come a little earlier if you think walking around Prescott Farm with your camper will help curb any first day jitters.
+However, if you would like to drop-off a child before 8:45am, you must register for early drop-off no later than two weeks prior to the start of camp.
 Please see "Early Drop-off and Late Pick-up" on previous page for more information. - 2.
 Park in the main Prescott Farm Lot and follow the pathway (about 550 ft.) down towards the big white barn and farmhouse (gradually downhill from the parking lot).
 Winter & Spring Camp families see next page for alternate parking during those weeks.
 Have your camper bring all of their items with them (see packing list for what to bring and what to leave at home).
-As a reminder, we do not allow cellphones or other electronic devices, so please collect those at this time if you have not already. - a.
+As a reminder, we do not allow cellphones or other electronic devices, so please collect those at this time if you have not already.

+- a.
 Limited parking for adults with mobility issues are available next to the barn. - 3.
 Sign in the child/children you are bringing to camp.
 All children must be signed in by an adult with the time noted on the sign in sheet. - 4.
 Say goodbye to your camper.
-Staff will show campers where their hook for coats and bags are located before they join the rest of the camper in early morning games and activities!
+Staff will show campers where their hook for coats and bags are located before they join the rest of the campers in early morning games and activities!